PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Layout-recovery prefix result characterization checkpoint

+`run_layout_recovery_prefix()` selects nineteen ordered children.
+Its boundary BatchMatMul/unary, pre-ConCat cleanup, and channel-shuffle/Gather callbacks can contribute nested heterogeneous results, while the remaining children return their existing owner statistics. `run_recovery_invocations()` already creates the complete ordered tuple, but the phase runner and zero-argument lowerer helper currently discard it.

+There is one direct lowerer call in layout pass-set 2.
+It lies between `_run_qlinear_mean_concat_recovery_sequence()` and the retained `_layout_pass_set_2_preadd_mean_attention_results`.
+The same phase runner is also selected independently as the first callback of the fifteen-slot attention prefix.
+The attention parent still discards its own result in this unit.

+A strict expected-failure contract instruments all nineteen result identities, including the three callback results.
+It selects observation-only target `_layout_pass_set_2_layout_recovery_prefix_results`, freezes the runner/helper return boundary, shared context, sole zero-argument direct call, QLinear/ pre-add boundaries, nested attention selection, and absence of a consumer.
+The tuple cannot safely drive a mutation guard because child counters need not account for cleanup-only graph changes.

+Characterization validation completed sequentially under `uv`:

+- layout and attention orchestration, all callback boundaries, direct elementwise/Concat/Conv, SPP, pre-Concat, NDHWC Concat, StridedSlice, split-mixed, Concat-input, Slice/Logistic/Concat, architecture, and pass-efficiency coverage: `414 passed, 1 xfailed in 18.88s`
+- branch-changed broad suite: `1597 passed, 1 xfailed in 28.73s`

+The sole strict expected failure is the intentionally unimplemented ordered result propagation contract.
+At implementation, return the existing tuple from the phase runner and helper and replace only the direct raw expression with the selected assignment.
+Do not consume the result or change a child, callback, context, pass order, surrounding boundary, attention-parent policy, dependency, public API, or TensorFlow behavior.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

 ## Direct SA/PA MirrorPad result retention implementation checkpoint

 The layout-option call now retains `_layout_opt_sa_pa_mirrorpad_stats`, and the